MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/cside/cside-import-objects.md

 1. At a command prompt, move to the location of finsql.exe.
 The finsql.exe is located where the [!INCLUDE[nav_dev_long_md.md](../developer/includes/nav_dev_long_md.md)] is installed.

-2. Run finsql.exe with the parameter "command=importobjects".
+2. Run finsql.exe with the parameter `command=importobjects`.
 You must specify the following parameters:

-    -   file
+    -   `file`

-    -   servername
+    -   `servername`

-    -   database
+    -   `database`

      All other parameters are optional.

+    > [!TIP]
+    > By default, for each .fob file that you import, the object search index is built.
+Building the search index makes sure that designated pages and reports are searchable from the **Tell Me** the client (for more information, see [Adding Pages and Reports to Tell Me](../developer/devenv-al-menusuite-functionality.md).
+Building the search index will add time to the import operation.
+If you do not want to build the search index, use the `suppressbuildsearchindex=yes` parameter.
+This can be useful if you are importing several files, in which case, you could use `suppressbuildsearchindex=yes` parameter on all `import` commands except the last, or you can use it on all `import` commands and then run **Tools** > **Build Object Search Index** from the [!INCLUDE[nav_dev_long_md.md](../developer/includes/nav_dev_long_md.md)].

      For more information about the ImportObjects command, see [ImportObjects](https://docs.microsoft.com/en-us/dynamics-nav/importobjects).